jorgt/hexo-tag-flickr-album/README.md

 This tag display a full Album from Flickr on your hexo powered blog or site.

 It works but it's in the early stages.
 I plan on adding a tag to this for other Flickr functionality too and set it up so it can be used with Fancybox.
-This is all in the to-do pile right
+This is all in the to-do pile...

 ## Install

-`npm install --save hexo-renderer-flickr-album`
+`npm install --save hexo-tag-flickr-album`

 ## Usage